 - Advanced Journal of Graduate Research (Specific Journal for Bachelor / Master Degree Student’s Research)

-Lets back to our discussion to differentiate in the terms “Free Journals” and “Open Access Journals”.
-Open Access is a standard term which simply means that the journal articles under open access will be available free to read, download and reuse as per license terms of the journal.
-This term has further been classified into, Gold, Green and Hybrid open access based on the embargo time to make the article freely available and archiving policy for the authors.
-Since the term “open access” is self-explanatory that article will be available freely, I think there is no need to use terms “Free Journal” for those journals whose only article available freely based on open access model.
+Let’s back to our discussion to differentiate between the terms “Free Journals” and “Open Access Journals”.
+Open Access is a standard term that simply means that the journal articles under open access will be available free to read, download and reuse as per license terms of the journal.
+This term has further been classified into, Gold, Green, and Hybrid open access based on the embargo time to make the article freely available and archiving policy for the authors.
+Since the term “open access” is self-explanatory that the article will be available freely, I think there is no need to use the terms “Free Journal” for those journals whose only article is available freely based on the open access model.
 In fact, using the term ‘Free journal’ for those whose only published articles are available freely confuses authors with the free publication.